Getting Your Home Ready for Sale (while living in it)April 8, 2023

 - Take away (or lock up) prescription meds, financial papers and electronic devices—ipads, ipods, laptops, portable speakers, etc

 - Think your home feels too bare after you removed all your personal items?
-Have a stager or interior styler come in and style your home.
-I happen to be both, but I also have many great colleagues too who offer staging & styling services if I’m not available.
+Have a stager or interior stylist come in and style your home.
+I happen to be both, but I also know many great colleagues who offer staging & styling services if I’m not available.

 - Make sure all the doors, windows, cabinet doors, etc. are in working order.
 No broken windowpanes, doors falling off hinges, or missing hardware.

 - Paint can make a huge difference.
-It instantly updates a home and is worth the cost, especially if the existing paint is dated or in bad shape.
-If picking out a new paint color is not your forte, I can help select new paint colors.
+It instantly updates a home and is worth the investment, especially if the existing paint is dated or in bad shape.
+If picking out a new paint color is overwhelming, I can help.
+I’m a certified paint consultant and I’ll pick the perfect color for your house.
+Paint Consultation.

 - Changing out light fixtures is an easy way to update any room—especially the kitchen, dining room and bathrooms fixtures.
 Light fixtures can be stylish yet inexpensive.
 I’m happy to recommend a few options.